Best Lowest Spread Forex Brokers in 2023

 Forex.com Accounts & Fees

 Spread-wise, Forex.com is one of the cheapest Forex brokers on the market, with spreads going as low as 0.1 pips.
-However, considering that there’s a flat commission rate of 5 AUD per standard lot and non-trading fees, such as an inactivity fee, there are more cost-efficient options available.
+However, considering that there’s a flat commission rate of 5 AUD per standard lot and non-trading fees, such as an inactivity fee, more cost-efficient options are available.
 Also, while there’s only one account type, the application and verification process is relatively long and complex compared to some other brokers.

 Pros and Cons